vyarin/just-c/README.md

 # Just C

 A few C programs...
-Any projects or exercises will go here (trying to learn C as you can see)
+Any projects or exercises will go here.